You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 The Risks of Using Artesunate During Pregnancy: A Comprehensive Review

-Artesunate, a medication used to treat malaria, has been a lifesaver for millions of people worldwide.
-However, its use during pregnancy raises concerns about potential risks to the mother and the developing fetus.
-In this article, we will delve into the risks associated with using artesunate during pregnancy, exploring the available data and expert opinions.
+Artesunate, a derivative of artemisinin, is a medication used to treat malaria.
+While it has been effective in treating this life-threatening disease, concerns have been raised about its safety during pregnancy.
+In this article, we will delve into the risks associated with using artesunate during pregnancy, exploring the available research and expert opinions.

 What is Artesunate?